Kankalini Temple

 Kankalini Temple (Nepali language:कंकालिनी मन्दिर) is a temple and Shakti Peethas in Eastern Nepal in Bhardaha VDC, Saptari, 19 km east of district headquarter Rajbiraj and near the Indian border at Birpur.
-It draws Nepali and Indian pilgrims, especially during Dashain when thousands of goats are sacrificed there.
+It draws Nepali and Indian pilgrims, especially during Dashain when thousands of goats and Rangaa sacrificed there.
 The temple is near Mahendra Highway Bhardah section.
+It is famous temple of bhardaha.

 History

 According to History and Hindu Legend during establishment of human village in Bhardaha, they found a stone statue of Durga while digging land there.
 At that time they settled the statue in Kankalini temple and start worshiping.
 It is believed that devotee wish come true when they pray goddess with great devotion.

 Transport

 Road Transport

 The Temple is on Mahendra Highway and easily accessible via road. it is at around 17 Km distance from nearest city Rajbiraj.